 - Interventions and therapist behaviours that can reduce shame and self-criticism, and increase self-compassion;

 - Fears of self-compassion and outward compassion, and how best to target these barriers in people with eating disorders; and

 - The social contexts that facilitate versus undermine self-compassion, compassion for others, healthy body image, and intuitive eating.

-Representative publications (A full list of our lab’s publications can be found here)
+Representative publications (A full list of our lab’s publications)

 - Kelly, A. C., & Waring, S. V. (2018).
 A feasibility study of a 2‐week self‐compassionate letter‐writing intervention for nontreatment seeking individuals with typical and atypical anorexia nervosa.
 International Journal of Eating Disorders, 51, 1005-1009.
 DOI: 10.1002/eat.22930

 - Kelly, A.C., & Stephen, E. (2016).
 A daily diary study of self-compassion, body image, and eating behavior in female college students.
 Body Image, 17, 152-160.
 DOI: 10.1016/j.bodyim.2016.03.006

 - Kelly, A.C., Carter, J.C., & Borairi, S. (2014).
 Are improvements in shame and self-compassion early in eating disorders treatment associated with better patient outcomes?
 International Journal of Eating Disorders, 47, 54–64.
 DOI: 10.1002/eat.22196.

 - Kelly, A.C., Carter, J.C., Zuroff, D.C., & Borairi, S. (2013).
 Self-compassion and fear of self-compassion interact to predict response to eating disorders treatment: A preliminary investigation.
 Psychotherapy Research, 23, 252-264.
 DOI 10.1080/10503307.2012.717310.